SimpleLogix/MJPriceScraper/README.md

 ## Running the Scraper
 After picking the filter, run all of the code blocks to scrape the menus.

-The main loop under code block [4] takes around a minute to run and gather the data.
+The main loop under code block [4] takes around a minute to run and gather the data, so be mindful.

 ## Results
 Results are stored under the logs folder.
-The destination can be chaged by chaning the ```logs_destination``` variable found under the filter variable.
+The destination can be chaged by editing the ```logs_destination``` variable found under the filter variable.

 If running this from Google Colab, logs will be stored under a folder in your google drive.